-- a) recommend for approval by the board the design of, and determine the targets for, the operation of all long-term incentive schemes, including all schemes involving the award of shares or the grant of options, in which executive directors, the company secretary and senior executives participate.
-For any such schemes or plans, determine each year whether the awards will be made, and if so, approve the levels of participation in such schemes or plans by those individuals; - b) monitor and assess any performance conditions applicable to any long-term incentive awards granted under any schemes or plans adopted by the Company.
+a) recommend for approval by the board the design of, and determine the targets for, the operation of all long-term and short-term incentive schemes, including all schemes involving the award of shares or the grant of options, in which the Executive Chairman, executive directors, the company secretary and senior executives may participate.
+For any such schemes or plans, determine each year whether the awards will be made, and if so, approve the levels of participation in such schemes or plans by those individuals;

-Ensure that the performance conditions are fully explained, aligned to the Company purpose and values, and clearly linked to the successful delivery of the Company's long-term strategy and enhancement of shareholder value;

-- c) consider whether the executive directors, the company secretary and senior executives should be eligible for annual bonuses; - recommend for approval by the board the design of, and determine annual targets and key performance indicators for, any bonus scheme operated by the Company and assess performance against targets and key performance indicators, by the Company, individual executive directors, the company secretary and senior executives; - e) exercise independent judgement and discretion when authorising outcomes under all incentive arrangements, taking account of company and individual performance, and wider circumstances; and - f) design and invoke agreed safeguards, for example, clawback or withholding the payment of any sum or share award, to protect against rewards for failure and to ensure that any performance-related payments reflect actual achievements.
+- b) monitor and assess any performance conditions applicable to any long-term incentive awards granted under any schemes or plans adopted by the Company.
+Ensure that the performance conditions are fully explained, aligned to the Company purpose and values, and clearly linked to the successful delivery of the Company's strategy and enhancement of shareholder value; - c) consider whether the executive directors, the company secretary and senior executives should be eligible for and receive annual bonuses; - d) recommend for approval by the board the design of, and determine annual targets and key performance indicators for, any bonus scheme operated by the Company.
+Assess the performance against targets and key performance indicators by i) the Company and ii) individual executive directors, the company secretary and senior executives; - e) exercise independent judgement and discretion when authorising outcomes under all incentive arrangements, taking account of company and individual performance, and wider circumstances; and - f) design and invoke agreed safeguards, for example, clawback or withholding the payment of any sum or share award, to protect against rewards for failure and to ensure that any performance-related payments reflect actual achievements.